Who’s covered by the minimum tenancy protections

 In any of the situations where the Residential Tenancies Act doesn’t apply to you, you and the landlord can still agree that the Act will cover your tenancy.

-For flatmates and their rights, see below, “Tenants and flatmates: Who’s covered when you’re sharing the rent?”.
+For flatmates and their rights, see below, “Tenants and flatmates: Who’s covered when you’re sharing the rent?” below.

 Note: If you take your landlord to the Tenancy Tribunal to enforce your rights, the landlord may try to argue that one of the exceptions puts you outside the tenancy laws.
-But they’ll have to prove this to the Tribunal, on the balance of probabilities (which means it’s more likely than not to be true).
+But they’ll have to prove to the Tribunal that this is more likely than not to be true (this is what “on the balance of probabilities” means).
 It’s not up to you to prove that the tenancy protections do cover you.
-The Tribunal has to interpret the wording of those exceptions strictly, rather than loosely.

 Tenants and flatmates: Who’s covered when you’re sharing the rent

-You’re protected by the Residential Tenancies Act if you have a tenant/landlord relationship with the owner – that is, if you signed a tenancy agreement with them so that you’re responsible to them for paying the rent and looking after the property.
+You’re a tenant protected by the Residential Tenancies Act if you signed a tenancy agreement with the landlord.
+As part of that agreement, you’re responsible to the landlord for paying the rent and looking after the property.

 Boarders and boarding houses: When you’re covered